-In practice, the prior means resulting from equation (19) may still deviate significantly from the true values due to the inaccuracy of the initial centroid and origin time priors.
-Solving equation (19) nevertheless provides sufficiently accurate prior information regarding the magnitude of the induced event.
+It should be understood that Eq.
+(19) is implemented with T0 and centroid fixed.
+Hence, the model vector has only six elements, and A is a 6 by 6 matrix.
+The quadratic nature of U in Eq.
+(13) furthermore implies that arbitrary values can be chosen for the initial moment tensor components in m^0 .
+In fact, in the absence of noise and the correct prior means for the centroid and origin time, the MT priors estimated using Eq.
+(19) will coincide with the true MT components.
+In practice, the prior means resulting from Eq.
+(19) may still deviate significantly from the true values due to the inaccuracy of the initial centroid and origin-time priors.
+Solving Eq.
+(19) nevertheless provides sufficiently accurate prior information regarding the magnitude of the induced event.
 Finally, it is useful to draw a parallel with typical least-squares optimization problems (e.g., Virieux and Operto, 2009).
-In such context, $\bf A$ is analogous to the Hessian and the difference between $\bf m$ and $\bf m^0$ in equation (19) can be considered the model update vector.
+In such a context, A is analogous to the Hessian, and the difference between m and m^0 in Eq.
+(19) can be considered the model update vector.